-The SEN plan, including the impact of the support and interventions, will be reviewed regularly by the teacher, SENCo and/or LD staff, parent/carer and the pupil.
-This will inform the planning of next steps for a further period or, where successful, the removal of the pupil from SEN Support.
+The teacher, SENCo and/or LD staff, parent/carer and the pupil, will review the SEND plan, including the impact of the support and interventions, regularly.
+This will inform the planning of next steps for a further period or, where successful, the removal of the pupil from SEND Support.